-‘Southern Charm’ Venerable Patricia Altschul Will Put Your Dog On Her Caftan
+‘Southern Charm’ Star Patricia Altschul Will Put Your Dog On Her Caftan

-Southern Charm Patricia Altscul wants you to get into one of her caftans, and she is now in business to put your dog’s face on a long, flowing garment that hides a multitude of sins.
-As the mama of the show’s producer of Southern Charm, Patricia swoops in when the plebian’s start to drag the show down.
-Miss Patricia is combining her love of animals with her love of mumus, and will personalize the garment with the face of your dog, cat, horse, or whatever.
-With season four of Southern Charm just around the corner, we will likely hear less about caftans, and more about what she thinks of Kathryn.
+Southern Charm star Patricia Altschul wants you to get into one of her caftans, and she is now in business to put your dog’s face on a long, flowing garment that hides a multitude of sins.
+As the mama of the producer of Southern Charm, Patricia swoops in when the plebian’s start to drag the show down.
+Miss Patricia is combining her love of animals with her love of mumus and will personalize the garment with the face of your dog, cat, horse, or whatever.
+With Season 4 of Southern Charm just around the corner, we will likely hear less about caftans, and more about what she thinks of Kathryn.

-Southern Charm Patricia Altschul, as the self-appointed Miss Manners of her son, Whitney Sudler-Smith’s friends.
+Southern Charm’s Patricia Altschul is the self-appointed Miss Manners of her son Whitney Sudler-Smith’s friends.
 She has Whitney’s ear about finding a lady of proper breeding to give her some grandchildren, but in the mean time, she keeps company with her zoo in her Charleston estate.
 Also living en casa is her butler, Michael, who allegedly makes the perfect martini.
-Patricia Altschul comes to Charleston by way of Washington, D.C. and New York.
+Patricia Altschul comes to Charleston by way of Washington, D.C., and New York.

 The launch of our custom pet caftans is coming soon.
 To be the first to know, please sign up at http://patriciascouture.com to get special offers, news and events.
 Type it in URL bar don't use Google.
 It will be Your pet silkscreened on the fabric not a generic brand.
 Monty the truffle hound is on mine and Georgette has her dog Guinevere ????????